Also see our posts labeled “Church Books and Civil Records.”

 Comprehensive Church Book Listings

 Please visit Pommerscher Greif e.V. for a comprehensive search.
 To search for online availability, click here.
 If you would like to see a catalogued listing of all books, please see the complete list.
 If you would like to search by Kreis, please see the place directory.
-As Pommerscher Greif actively maintains its database, the table below will no longer be updated.
+As Pommerscher Greif actively maintains its database, the table that used to be below will no longer be updated.
 The table below was current as of 2016 to reflect what holdings were photographed and should exist online.
+Please see the Pommerscher Greif’s Quellensuche for more information.

 In time, records will be uploaded to metryki.genbaza.pl.
 Because of new Polish laws, each book must be indexed by the Pomeranian Genealogical Association (PTG) before it can be placed online.
 To register, please read the instructions.
 Already, Ancestry.com and FamilySearch have included many books that were previously on microfilm.
 In due time, the complete collection of church books will become available for searching.